 How is the parish reaching out to the community?

 Friends of the Needy is working to meet needs.
-They are only dealing with canned foods at this time.
+They would like more canned foods and diapers for age 4 and up at this time.

 Please stay connected through Flocknote, the parish website, Facebook, and the parish app for continued information about resources and information for our current status.